Course Development and Instructional Design #8

 These connections between Core Competencies (Program Learning Outcomes), CLOs, and course assignments are publicly available on our syllabi.
-In addition, students can easily view the Core Competencies and Student Learning Outcomes for each course by using this database.
+In addition, students can easily view the Core Competencies and Course Learning Outcomes for each course by using this database.
 (To use the database, click on a specific course, and then the Core Competencies and Course Learning Outcomes for the course will be displayed.)
 They can also search for courses that address each Core Competency using this tool, which displays a list of courses that support each Core Competency.
 (To use the tool, select any Core Competency and then view all courses that support the competency.)

 The Online Teaching Standards and Indicators provide clear guidelines regarding course design, content, instructor contribution to the course, interaction and collaboration, assessment, and use of technology.